steffenbusch/caddy-basicauth-totp/README.md

 - **`cookie_path`**: Sets the path scope of the session cookie, defining where it will be sent on the server.
 Default is `/`.
   - *Usage Tip*: Ensure this aligns with the URL path protected by `basic_auth`, as the cookie will only be sent to matching paths.

+- **`form_template`**: Path to the HTML template file for the 2FA authentication page.
+If not specified, an embedded default template `default-2fa-form.html` will be used.

 - **`sign_key`**: The base64-encoded secret key used to sign the JWTs.
 This key will be decoded to bytes for JWT signing.
   - *Usage Tip*: To create a secure base64-encoded sign key, you can use the command `openssl rand -base64 32`.
 This command generates a random 32-byte key and encodes it in base64 format.

+### Template Context

+The available information in the template context includes:

+- `Username`: The username of the user (HTML escaped).
+- `Errormessage`: Any error message to be displayed.
+- `Nonce`: A nonce used for inline styles.

 ### Session Management Explanation